build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 6. Connect to your Enterprise CA instance (created from the Quick Start template) with an AD user in the Domain Admins or AWS Delegated Administrators group.
 7. Duplicate a new OCSP response signing certificate template:
     * Open **certtmpl.msc**, find **OCSP Response Signing** template, right-click it, select **Duplicate Template**.
-    * Select the **Compatibility** tab, select the operating system used by the enterprise CA. Choose **Server 2016** if using Server 2016 or newer.
+    * Select the **Compatibility** tab, select the operating system used by the Enterprise CA. Choose **Server 2016** if using Server 2016 or newer.
 For **Certificate recipient**, select the Windows version used by the OCSP responder instance.
     * Select the **General** tab, give it a name (e.g. CA OCSP Response Signing), and check **Publish certificate in Active Directory**.
 ![Image showing the settings you need to change in the "General" tab of the new Certificate Template you are creating](./images/05-general-tab-certificate-template.png)
     * Select **Security** tab, select **Add…**, select **Object Types…**, check **Computers**, select **OK**.